Presque Isle Park

 • Saturday and Sunday 7:00 am to 10:00 am

 The seasonal portion of Peter White Drive will remain on this schedule through November 30, unless closed early due to accumulation of snow on the road.
-The seasonal portion of Peter White Drive is open for the 2024 season, with the exception of posted walking hours.
+The seasonal portion of Peter White Drive is closed for Winter 2025-2026.
+Please note that as the days get shorter in October and November, the loop will close to vehicular traffic at dusk.

 Animals